-Leveled houses, toppled trees and multiple casualties.
+Leveled houses, toppled trees, and multiple casualties.

 These are the typical scenarios you’ll find during and after a major hurricane.
-About 2-3 hurricanes hit the US coastline each year and at least one of these will develop into a major force of nature like hurricane Katrina, which left the city of New Orleans in shambles and more than a thousand casualties in its wake.
+About 2-3 hurricanes hit the US coastline each year, and at least one of these will develop into a major force of nature like Hurricane Katrina, which left the city of New Orleans in shambles and more than a thousand casualties in its wake.

 But how are hurricanes formed?

-It all begins with the combination of these factors: warm seas, strong winds and a lot of vapor in the air.
+It all begins with the combination of these factors: warm seas, strong winds, and a lot of vapor in the air.

 These ingredients usually converge off the coast of Africa and are blown over the Atlantic and Pacific oceans.
 The high humidity in these areas causes the storms to grow and intensify.
-By the time hurricanes make landfall, they’ll have increased in span and force, releasing energy equivalent to around 400 H-bombs.
+By the time hurricanes land, they’ll have increased in span and force, releasing energy equivalent to around 400 H-bombs.

 How Are Hurricanes Categorized?

-To adequately prepare for a major calamity like a hurricane, you have to know how they’re categorized.
 Hurricanes are classified from categories 1 to 5 using the Saffir-Simpson Hurricane Wind Scale.
 Here’s what these categories mean according to the National Oceanic and Atmospheric Administration (NOAA):

 Sustained wind speed: 74-95 mph